-Prior to adopting RoadBotics technology, Bethel Park’s municipal engineers would visually inspect the 118-mile road network on a yearly basis.
+Prior to adopting RoadBotics by Michelin technology, Bethel Park’s municipal engineers would visually inspect the 118-mile road network on a yearly basis.
 This process would take two weeks to complete, and the results were subjective relative to the engineer completing the survey.
 Additionally, the Municipality did not have a standard for rating the roads based on the visual assessment.

 The resulting visual survey information was entered into one of two asset management software programs.
 One program was easy to use, yet subjective.
 The other was complex and not user-friendly, yet offered the level of analysis the engineers preferred.
 The process was time-consuming and subjective using multiple programs over time, and municipal engineers lacked sufficient asset management software to view and analyze the data.

 Bethel Park sought an alternative approach to assessing their roads.

-Bethel Park found a viable solution to their pavement assessment needs with RoadBotics.
+Bethel Park found a viable solution to their pavement assessment needs with RoadBotics by Michelin.
 The Municipality received its first assessment in 2017, and subsequent assessments in 2018 and 2019.

-In contrast to its previous approach, the RoadBotics assessment process saves the Municipality resources and streamlines their data onto a single, user-friendly platform, RoadWay.
+In contrast to its previous approach, the RoadBotics by Michelin assessment process saves the Municipality resources and streamlines their data onto a single, user-friendly platform, RoadWay.
 The ease and efficiency of smartphone technology allow municipal engineers to complete data collection for the entire network in one day, as opposed to two weeks.

-Once the pavement data has been collected, RoadBotics’s Artificial Intelligence (AI) analyzes it by identifying surface distresses and then producing conditional ratings for every ten feet of the road.
+Once the pavement data has been collected, RoadBotics by Michelin’s Artificial Intelligence (AI) analyzes it by identifying surface distresses and then producing conditional ratings for every ten feet of the road.